What services do you offer?

 STEP 2: If you haven't already done so, browse our list recommended wedding venues or ask your wedding planner to make a recommendation based on your needs and preferences.
 Our directory contains venues that we have previously worked in, or locations that we have personally visited and inspected.

-STEP 3: Should you decide to work with us, we will send you our booking agreement and ask you to secure our availability with a deposit amounting to either 25%, 33% or 50% of the total value of your package, depending on how soon your wedding date is.
+STEP 3: Should you decide to work with us, we will send you our booking agreement and ask you to secure our availability with a deposit.
+Total value of your package, depending on how soon your wedding date is.
+Please see our booking conditions page for more information.

 STEP 4: We put you directly in touch with your celebrant/officiant.
 They will contact you in due course and set up a time for a call to talk about your ceremony and simply get to know you.
 They will write your bespoke ceremony outline including the rituals and wording of your choice.